-Mugwort is a perennial weed with very distinctive alternate and dissected leaves.
+Mugwort (Artemisia vulgaris) is a perennial weed with very distinctive alternate and dissected leaves.
 The upper leaf surface is bright green and smooth, while the lower leaf surface is light green in color and very hairy.
 The leaves resemble common chrysanthemums, and also emit an odor when crushed.
 Mugwort is commonly found in waste areas, flower beds and lawns.
 Its strong and persistent rhizomes mean that cultural and chemical control can be difficult.

 Perennial broadleaf turf weeds are capable of living more than two years.
 They thrive in weak, thin turf; golf fairways and roughs; home lawns; playfields; and industrial grounds.
 Proper turf maintenance is the key to control of this weed.
 First, select adapted turfgrass cultivars for your area and then properly fertilize, mow, and water to encourage dense growth.